How Much Does Car Insurance Cost in Illinois? A 2026 Pricing Guide

 • Earthquake Insurance: Endorsement or standalone coverage available for Illinois homeowners in higher-risk zones.

-• Pet Insurance: Available alongside your personal lines program.
+• Pet Insurance: Available alongside your personal lines program through our pet insurance markets.

 • Collector and Antique Vehicles: Specialty markets that price based on agreed value and limited use, typically at a fraction of standard auto premium for the same vehicle.